korciuch/portfolio-website/public/Articles/cs109_final_project.md

 ### Conclusion

 The expected value for most of the distributions we encountered were shaped like right-tailed Poisson; however, once we started probing into high scoring boards where the sample size decreased significantly, the distributions looked like normal bell curves.
 One of the key observations is the fact that only 5 letters experienced increases in expected board score during some interval when their frequency increased: \{a, e, r, s, t\}.
-From this list, only the vowel 'e' managed to post a second increase in expected score when encountered on a board three times - the others, {a, r, s, t}, only increased on the interval [1, 2].
-The remaining alphabet decreased expected score with increasing frequency for the interval [1, 6], and posted lower expected scores on all intervals comparing to those of the above set.
+From this list, only the vowel 'e' managed to post a second increase in expected score when encountered on a board three times - the others, \{a, r, s, t\}, only increased on the interval \[1, 2\].
+The remaining alphabet decreased expected score with increasing frequency for the interval \[1, 6\], and posted lower expected scores on all intervals comparing to those of the above set.
 In conclusion, if you want the greatest chance of getting a high scoring board, you'll want a board of which contains the frequency argmax of each of the 'high-rollers' \{a, e, r, s, t\}, which we can demonstrate using our python program.

 ```
 ***********************************